Cahill Gordon & Reindel LLP

 New York, NY 10005-1702 vCard

-Charles A. Gilman is a member of Cahill Gordon & Reindel LLP's litigation practice group, and Co-Administrative Partner of the Firm.
+Charles A. Gilman is a member of Cahill Gordon & Reindel LLP's litigation practice group.

 In proposing Charlie as Special Master to oversee coordinated federal and state asbestos litigation involving several thousand pending cases, Judge Charles P. Sifton of the United States District Court for the Eastern District of New York stated, "[T]o move things along, [I have] contacted a gentleman who is here today, Charles A. Gilman, who as many of you may know is an experienced partner at the firm of Cahill Gordon, who has come to my attention and to the attention of a number of other judges in New York for his extraordinary talent in the resolution, settlement of differences in larger-scale litigation.
 He has, in my experience, shown himself to be remarkable in dealing with many moving parties and to be imaginative in coming up with techniques and devices [through] which a large number of people can see their own interest accommodated."